ynurmahomed/clinical-longformer/README.md

 clinical-longformer
 ===================

-This is the source code for the Master's thesis project "Predicting hospital readmission with long clinical notes".
+This is the source code for the Master's thesis project "Hospital readmission prediction with long clinical notes".

 Description
 ===========